preludeorg/libraries/README.md

 # Prelude Libraries

-Prelude maintains a collection of open-source libraries that interact with our products, [Build](https://docs.preludesecurity.com/docs/build) and [Detect](https://docs.preludesecurity.com/docs/the-basics).
+Prelude maintains a collection of open-source libraries that interact with [Detect](https://docs.preludesecurity.com/docs/the-basics).

 You must have a [Prelude Account](https://docs.preludesecurity.com/docs/prelude-account) to use these libraries.